tilleryj/pushify/gem/README.markdown

-# Css Push: Instantly push css changes to your browser(s) whenever you save.
+# Pushify: Instantly push css changes to your browser(s) whenever you save.
 See updates you make to css files appear immediately in all of your browsers without having to refresh.

 # Limitations